covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Miscellaneous/API_REPORTS_MODIFICATION.md

 This action is called when the placeholder text is evaluated during the report generation.
 The action is called with the following parameters:

-objects  â Input parameter; value: main object for the line (can be more than one).
+objects   Input parameter; value: main object for the line (can be more than one).

-ActionCallingContext.SetStrings()  â Output parameter; call  SetStrings()  of the calling context to set the result text.
+ActionCallingContext.SetStrings()   Output parameter; call  SetStrings()  of the calling context to set the result text.
 More than one result text will generate new lines.

-color  â Input / output parameter; value: "ColorId".
+color   Input / output parameter; value: "ColorId".
 Set this parameter to change the color of the placeholder text.
 It works with one result text only.
 Possible values are from 0 to 256.
 Please use "-16002" as "From layer" value.

 Predefined values for line color index are: